LarsBesselmann/LibertyGettingStarted-Lab/README.md

     <kbd>![image056](./images/media/image056.png)</kbd>

-4. In Visual Studio Code, open the file **pom.xml** and add to the Liberty plugin configuration the lines:
+4. In Visual Studio Code, open the file **pom.xml** and add to the Liberty Maven Plugin configuration the lines:

         <configuration>
         <looseApplication>false</looseApplication>